 On the day of the interview, Brooke arranged for a car service to whisk me to FOX’s remote studio about 25 minutes from my office.
 When I got there I was treated like an honored guest and walked through the process that included a touch of makeup and a little lapel microphone.

-Here's where it got interesting.
-Even though it appears to TV viewers that the interviewer is sitting with the guest, truth was I was in and was interviewing me from FOX's studio in City.
+Here’s where it got interesting.
+Even though it appears to TV viewers that the interviewer is sitting with the guest, truth was I was in Miami and Melissa Francis was interviewing me from FOX’s studio in New York City.
 What I was responding to was what I heard through a little speaker lodged out of sight in my ear.

 Because of the seven-second delay between the interview and the broadcast, I couldn’t even watch a screen of the show.
 Instead, I was sitting behind a wall of lights and focusing on the barely visible luminous crosshairs taped around the camera lens.